Last Updated on November 12, 2023 by Stefano

 When you find an authentic Italian pizza recipe you always get information about how long you should proof the pizza dough.
-Unfortunately though the pizza proofing time is not always enough for the recipe to be a success.
+Unfortunately though the pizza proofing time is misleading if considered without any other variable.
 In this practical pizza proofing guide I am going to share the best practices when it comes to Italian pizza proofing.
 And not only, you can apply all concepts explained here for every pizza and focaccia.

 In this article we will review:

 - Pizza proofing box

 - Pizza dough proofing time: short or long?

 - The poke test: is pizza dough ready to be baked?

 - 3 tips for a perfect pizza dough proofing